OParl/dev-website/readme.md

 framework updates broke not-yet-updated third party packages.
 The third party packages fetched from [Packagist][packagist] and [npmjs][npmjs] are regularily checked for updates.

+The development plaform itself is unversioned as it is under continuous development.
+The validator, liboparl and the specification however follow the [Semantic Versioning][semver] specification.
+Additionally, the reference and test API implementations of OParl have versioned endpoints at `https://dev.oparl.org/api/oparl/<version>/`.
+Check #46 for future plans on this.

+Other provided API methods will eventually be documented using Swagger.
+See #47 on documentation status.

 ## License

 This program is being provided under the terms of the [MIT License][mit]